 How a DDoS Attack Works

 Every network resource, such as a server, service, or website, has a specific limit to the number of requests it can handle simultaneously.
 Also, the channel that connects the network resources to the internet will have a finite bandwidth of network requests it can handle simultaneously.
 So, whenever the number of requests exceeds the finite capacity limits of any components of the infrastructure, the level of overall service delivered by the network will suffer in one of the following areas:

 – Time taken to respond to requests will be much longer than usual.

-DDoS Attacks Are on The Increase
+DDoS Attacks Are on the Increase

-Over the last few years, we have all witnessed a series of DDoS attacks that have grounded businesses for a significant amount of time.
+Over the last few years, we have all witnessed a series of DDoS attacks that have grounded businesses for a significant time.
 Most worrying is that these attacks are becoming frequent at an astonishingly fast rate.

 Almost 3 million DDoS attacks happened in the first quarter of 2021 alone, a 31% increase over the same period in 2020.

 And remember: for every reported attack, several more thousands are unnamed and undocumented that happen daily.
 In other words, these are mostly the successful ones to which many small to medium-scale enterprises fall victim.